1141558/test/README.md

 # README #

-This is the repository used as a template for student repositories in LAPR2, 2017-2018 Edition.
+This is the repository used as a template for student repositories in LAPR2, 2017-2018 Edition....

 ## What is this repository for? ##